eNMS-automation/eNMS/docs/services/custom_services.rst

 This can be done with the ``Swiss Army Knife Service``.

 A "Swiss Army Knife Service" has only one parameter: a name.
 The function that will run when this service is scheduled is the one that carries the same name as the service itself.
-The "Swiss Army Knife Service" ``job`` function can be seen as a "job multiplexer".
+The "Swiss Army Knife Service" ``job`` function can be seen as a "service multiplexer".

 Let's take a look at how the ``Swiss Army Knife Service`` is implemented: